WICG/background-sync/explainer.md

 Like one-off syncs, the promise passed to `waitUntil` is a signal to the UA that the sync event is ongoing and that it should keep the SW alive if possible.
 Rejection of the event signals to the UA that the sync failed.
 Upon rejection the UA should reschedule (likely with a UA-determined backoff). `minPeriod` may be ignored for rescheduling.

-Also like one-off syncs, the UA may coalesce syncronizations to reduce the number of times the device, radio and browser need to wake up.
+Also like one-off syncs, the UA may coalesce synchronizations to reduce the number of times the device, radio and browser need to wake up.
 In fact, the coalescing is more extreme for periodic syncs, as the result is perceived to be "beneficial" as opposed to "critical".

 ### What periodic sync is not